willking98/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-The Population Health Sciences Institute Health Economics Group (HEG) at Newcastle University consists of XX economists with a variety of backgrounds, experience, and expertise.
+The Population Health Sciences Institute Health Economics Group (PHSI-HEG) at Newcastle University consists of XX economists with a variety of backgrounds, experience, and expertise.